What to do in Turin when it rains: a local's guide

 Standing close to Piazza della Repubblica, in the Aurora district, and to the famous and colourful Porta Palazzo market, the Galleria Umberto I is the city’s most popular arcade.
 Its history is linked to that of the old Ospedale Mauriziano, which stood here for over three centuries, until it was moved to Corso Turati in 1884.

-Where to walk in Turin when it rains: shelter in the Galleria Subalpina
+What to do in Turin when it rains: shelter in the Galleria Subalpina

-There’s the Cinema Nuovo Romano, in the Galleria Subalpina.
-Inaugurated in 1911, it was built on the site of the former Caffè Concerto Romano and the old Lumière picture house.
-Today, it is the oldest cinema in Turin.
+There is the Cinema Nuovo Romano, in the Galleria Subalpina.
+Opened in 1911, it was built where the Caffè Concerto Romano and the Lumière cinematograph once stood.
+Today it is the oldest cinema in Turin.

-Cinema Lux, in the Galleria San Federico, was designed by the architect Eugenio Corte in 1934 under the name of Cinema Rex.
-During the Fascist period, it took on the name of Dux [the Fascist leader Benito Mussolini was known by his followers as Il Duce], and only in 1945 did its name change again to the current Lux.
-With nearly 1600 seats, it was one of the most modern and spacious cinemas in the city.
+There is the Cinema Lux, in the Galleria San Federico, designed by the architect Eugenio Corte in 1934 under the name Cinema Rex.
+During the fascist period, it took the name Dux and only in 1945 did it change its name again and take its current one.
+It had almost 1600 seats and for this reason, it was one of the most modern and largest cinemas in the city.

-Also to be mentioned among the cinemas that made the history of Turin is the Cinema Classico.
-It is situated under the porticoes directly overlooking Piazza Vittorio Veneto, near Caffè Elena.
-It opened as a single-screen cinema in 1913, first named Cinema Impero and later Vittorio Veneto (1942) and Empire.
-A curious fact: Cinema Classico was an adult movie theatre from 1979 to 1989.
+Among the cinemas that have made the history of Turin, we cannot forget the Cinema Classico.
+It is located under the porticoes overlooking Piazza Vittorio Veneto, near Caffè Elena.
+It opened in 1913 with the name Cinema Impero and a single hall, then took the name Vittorio Veneto in 1942 and again Empire.
+A small curiosity: from 1979 to 1989, the Cinema Classico was a red-light cinema.

-Close to the Mole Antonelliana stands Cinema Massimo, a single-screen hall opened in 1934 with a capacity of 1000 seats.
-It was heavily bombed during World War II and later rebuilt.
-Since the late 1980s, Cinema Massimo has been managed by Turin’s National Cinema Museum.
+A few steps from the Mole is the Cinema Massimo, inaugurated in 1934 with a single projection room with a capacity of 1000 seats.
+It was heavily damaged during the Second World War bombings but was rebuilt.
+Since the end of the 1980s, the Cinema Massimo has been managed by the Museo Nazionale del Cinema.

-Where to walk in Turin when it rains:visit the Cinema Lux into the elegant Galleria San Federico
+What to do in Turin when it rains: visit the Cinema Lux into the elegant Galleria San Federico

 After the cinema, what better way to wait for the rain to stop than to go for a snack?
 Chatting about the film you’ve just seen over a nice hot chocolate and a slice of cake is an absolute must.
 You can opt for one of the city's many historical cafés, or for a more modern chocolate or cake shop.
 Here are some addresses to remember: